You are viewing documentation for a previous version of this software.

 Defining

 In Apollo Kotlin, each query you execute is represented as an instance of a generated class that implements the Query interface.
-To generate these classes, we first need to define the GraphQL we want to execute.
+To generate these classes, we first need to define the GraphQL operations we want to execute.

 Let's say we define a GraphQL query named HeroQuery, like so: